icybaker/js-HotBoxes/README.txt

 Once the html structure is created, the parent (outermost) div is given identification in the form of either an id or class.
-Then, at the bottom of the page in a <script> block, the HotBox's static initHotBoxes method is called with (at least) a CSS selector string as its input.
+Then, at the bottom of the page in a <script> block, the HotBox's static initBoxes method is called with (at least) a CSS selector string as its input.
 This method will create a HotBox object out of each of the elements with the given selector.
 You can call this method as many times as you like in order to initialize different groups of